ouspg/CloudAndNetworkSecurity/1. Network Security/README.md

 Proceed to option 2) and use LAN Network Specification guide provided above to build a LAN network.
 This process is easy enough and should allow you to correctly setup the LAN network.
 Useful [guide](https://docs.netgate.com/pfsense/en/latest/install/assign-interfaces.html)

-Next, reboot kali linux for new network configurations to take affect.
-Alternativel you can also restart your network adapter using:
+Next, reboot kali linux for new network configurations to take affect or you can also restart your network adapter with:
 ```shell
 sudo ip link set eth0 down #replace eth0 with your interface name
 sudo ip link set eth0 up